Commodity Boards Frequently Asked Questions

 How will commodity board funded opportunities be advertised?

-Answer: Commodity board topics selected under the Federal Register Notice competition will be included in the appropriate AFRI RFA program area.
+Answer: Commodity board topics selected under the Commodity Board Solicitation Notification competition will be included in the appropriate AFRI RFA program area.

 What does it mean that Commodity Board topic areas may be combined in the same AFRI RFA and priority area?